MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 I implemented location-based search using MongoDB geospatial queries and Google Maps API.

-Parents can view school details and send enquiries, and schools get a dashboard to manage those leads.

 This improved parent-school discovery by around 40%.

 # ❓ What is your role in the project?

 I worked as a full-stack developer with end-to-end ownership.
-I wasn't just implementing tickets — I was involved from requirement discussions, designing the database schema, building the APIs, developing the UI, and deploying to GCP.
+I was not just implementing tickets — I was involved from requirement discussions, designing the database schema, building the APIs, developing the UI, and deploying to GCP.
 For example, the entire payment gateway integration — from Razorpay order creation to webhook verification to PDF receipt generation — was designed and built by me.

 # ❓ What challenges did you face?

 One challenge was handling multi-tenant data securely.
-We solved it by adding tenantId in every collection and filtering all queries based on it.
+We solved it by adding schoolId in every collection and filtering all queries based on it.

-One technical challenge was multi-tenant data isolation — solved using tenantId filtering across all collections and in the JWT itself.
+One technical challenge was multi-tenant data isolation — solved using schoolId filtering across all collections and in the JWT itself.
 Another was the payment webhook reliability.
 Razorpay sends webhooks on payment success, but we had to handle cases where the webhook arrives delayed or duplicates arrive.
 We solved this with idempotency — checking if the invoice was already marked 'Paid' before processing the webhook again